svylabs/stablebase/WHITEPAPER.md

 ## Liquidation
 Liquidation occurs if the value of the collateral falls below 110% of the borrowed amount, ensuring stability.
 Stability Pool that appears in other protocols is intentionally kept outside of the protocol, allowing anyone with stablecoins to liquidate other's CDP position.

+Liquidators pay 100.5% of the SBD borrowed by the Safe to withdraw the underlying collateral worth about roughly 110%.
+The 0.5% fee is paid to the Reserve Pool described below, netting the difference as profit.

 ## Redemption
 Any user can redeem the stablecoins for the underlying collateral and the protocol would issue 1 USD worth of collateral for 1 SBD redeemed.

-## Cash Reserve Ratio(CRR)
+## Cash Reserve Ratio(CRR) and Reserve Pool
 Cash Reserve Ratio in TradFi is a rate set by the Fed/Central banks, that tells what percentage of cash deposits should be held as reserve by the banks.
 In our protocol, we make use of a modified defintion of CRR.
 In our protocol, we are introducing a user defined Cash Reserve Ratio rather than it being set by the protocol.

-At the time of borrowing, a user can specify Cash reserve ratio(CRR)- which we define as the perentage of borrowed stablecoin value that will be held with the StableBase protocol, and returned back to the user when the user wants to close the loan position, or at any time the user wants to withdraw some reserves.
+At the time of borrowing, a user can specify Cash reserve ratio(CRR)- which we define as the perentage of borrowed stablecoin value that will be held with the StableBase protocol in a Reserve Pool, and returned back to the user when the user wants to close the loan position, or at any time the user wants to withdraw some reserves.

 ### Utility
 This instrument allows the protocol to autonomously control the supply of coins depending on the market condition.
 This is different from interest rate or origination fee as it is fully withdrawable by the user.